-Art work that will last a lifetime, memories that live on forever – and that doesn’t really fall into the cheap bracket.
+We want to provide artwork that will last a lifetime, memories that live on forever – that shouldn’t really fall into the cheap bracket.

 A Quick Comparison

-Let’s take a look at one of our popular products – our wonderful 75cm x 50cm acrylic print.
+Let’s take a look at one of our popular products – our wonderful 20 x 16 acrylic panel.

 A glossy high definition print that oozes quality and definitely makes a statement in any home.
-It’s big, it fabulous … and it retails at £225.
+It’s fabulous … and it retails at £270.